Is our vacuum global in a 331 model with three triplets?: Orbit space

 \subsection{Orbit space and scalar potential}

 The scalar potential is invariant under the symmetry group $G$ of the theory.
-Although the potential generally depends on a large number of real fields, it does so in terms of a smaller number of gauge invariants.
+Although the potential generally depends on a large number of real fields, it does so in terms of a smaller number of gauge invariants that constitute the orbit space of the theory.
+The orbit of a constant field configuration $\phi$ (such as a VEV) is the set of states $\phi_{\theta} = T(\theta) \phi$ with $T(\theta)$ an element of the group $G$.
+All the $\phi_{\theta}$ states respect the same group, the little group of the orbit, as does $\phi$.
+If the group $G$ is unitary then all the states $\phi_{\theta}$ have the same norm $\phi^{\dagger} \phi$.
+Furthermore, it is often useful to separate the orbit space into non-negative radial, dimensionful, field norms and finite, dimensionless, orbit variables.
 While the fields rotate under gauge transformations, the invariants do not change: a gauge orbit in field space is shrunk to a point in orbit space.
 In particular, the value of the scalar potential is left unchanged.
 It is therefore convenient to go from field space to orbit space to study vacuum stability and minima of the potential.
 The tradeoff is in that the shape of the orbit space is non-trivial.
 To find the equations and inequalities that define the orbit space, we can define an invariant polynomial basis and use the $P$-matrix formalism \cite{Abud:1983id,Abud:1981tf,Talamini:2006wd} (see \cite{Sartori:2005sh} for an overview).

-The orbit of a constant field configuration $\phi$ (such as a VEV) is the set of states $\phi_{\theta} = T(\theta) \phi$ with $T(\theta)$ an element of the group $G$.
-All the $\phi_{\theta}$ states respect the same group, the little group of the orbit, as does $\phi$.
-If the group $G$ is unitary then all the states $\phi_{\theta}$ have the same norm $\phi^{\dagger} \phi$.
-Furthermore, it is often useful to separate the orbit space into non-negative radial, dimensionful, field norms and finite, dimensionless, orbit variables.
+Sometimes (higher-order) invariants that do not enter the potential are needed to express all $P$-matrix elements.
+Then we need to extend our initial guess for the basis.
+The simplest way to do that is to promote the $P$-matrix element that could not be expressed to a new basis element, and repeat the procedure until all $P$-matrix elements can be expressed in the extended basis.

-The basis of the orbit space of the economical 331 model is given by the invariants of the $SU(3)_c \times SU(3)_L$ gauge group:
+The basis of the orbit space of the 331 model is given by the invariants of the $SU(3)_c \times SU(3)_L$ gauge group: